If you have any of these symptoms, call your doctor.

-- Others include coronaviruses, rhinoviruses, parainfluenza viruses, and adenoviruses, which can also cause pinkeye.
+- Rhinoviruses, parainfluenza viruses, and adenoviruses, which can also cause pinkeye

 How Viral Pneumonia Spreads

 Viruses that cause pneumonia travel through the air in droplets of fluid after someone sneezes or coughs.
 These fluids can get into your body through your nose or mouth.
-You can also get viral pneumonia after touching a virus-laden doorknob or keyboard, then touching your mouth or nose.
+You can also get viral pneumonia after touching a virus-covered doorknob or keyboard and then touching your mouth or nose.

 Diagnosing Viral Pneumonia

-If your symptoms are serious, and you are 65 or older (or an infant or young child), the doctor might recommend collecting fluids.
-She or he may also put a camera down your throat to check your airways.
+If your symptoms are serious, and you are 65 or older (or an infant or young child), your doctor might want to test some of your fluids.
+They may also put a camera down your throat to check your airways.

 - If you have an influenza virus, your doctor may prescribe medications such as oseltamivir (Tamiflu), zanamivir (Relenza), or peramivir (Rapivab).
 These drugs keep flu viruses from spreading in your body.

-- If RSV is the cause of your pneumonia, your doctor may prescribe a medication such as ribavirin (Virazol).
+- If RSV is the cause of your pneumonia, your doctor may prescribe a medication such as ribavirin (Virazole).
 This helps to limit the spread of viruses.